-The body tells stories and creates film-like or dream-like experiences that allow us to go on a journey through our inner worlds.
+The body tells stories and creates film-like or dream-like experiences that allow us to go on a journey through our inner worlds and the collective conscious.

 Everyone will have a unique way of doing this and their own creative experience of it.
 It is not supposed to be reflective or descriptive of reality and the more we can let go of the idea that we need to understand it, the more freely it will flow.

 The content that the practice brings up can be very detached, like watching a film play out, but it can also be really emotionally and energetically involved.

 There are two main ways through which the imaginal expresses itself – connecting with energies and connecting with archetypal or mythic content.